marwahaha/arp/README.md

 (or just arp), our self-hosted compiler.
 And arp* then compile itself, giving us the unconstrained version of arp environment.

+The process is futher summarized on the following diagram:

 ```
 External Language
         ^